Podcast Awards: Criticism

 Some critics have complained that the Podcast Awards lack publicity, which results in the same podcasts winning awards every year.
 While some podcasters are aware of the awards and mobilize their listeners to vote, many do not realize they exist.

+In response to criticism, the Podcast Awards implemented various changes over the years including stricter entry requirements, category revisions, and technical improvements.
+Despite ongoing debates, it remains one of the longest-running podcast-specific awards globally and helped spotlight early independent podcasters during a formative era of the medium.